 While cardiovascular fitness is a must for high-level cycling, improved leg strength can help with a more balanced physique.

-Try these four exercises to build thighs, quads and calves of steel that German track cyclist Robert Förstemann would approve of.
+Try these four exercises to build strength in your thighs, quads and get calves of steel that will make your cycling faster and easier.

 1. Squat jumps